Graduate School Bulletin

 M.F.A. in Studio Art

-The M.F.A. in Studio Art at Stony Brook is a flexible 60-credit terminal degree program combining studio work, academic studies, and theory.
-Although the degree requirements concentrate primarily on studio practice, the program requires several liberal arts courses as well as a teaching practicum.
-The program culminates in a one-person thesis show accompanied by a written thesis, as well as participation in a M.F.A. group exhibition in the Paul W. Zuccaire Gallery.
-Normally, the M.F.A. requires three years of full-time residency.
-Students are not accepted into the M.F.A. program on a part-time basis.
-The degree is especially suitable for students who plan professional involvement in the making of art as artists, and may also be the degree of choice for those preparing for careers in arts administration, art education, or gallery and museum work.
+The Master of Fine Arts in Studio Art at Stony Brook University is a three-year, 60-credit terminal degree program in creative art practice, and critical inquiry in the field of Studio Art, supported by production facilities, individual art studios, and a research university environment.
+The M.F.A. in Studio Art degree requirements are concentrated primarily on studio art courses, teaching practicum, liberal arts courses, and participation in presentations and critiques, as well as exhibitions.
+The program culminates in a one-person thesis exhibition accompanied by a written thesis paper, a thesis defense, as well as participation in the M.F.A. group thesis exhibition at the Paul W. Zuccaire Gallery.
+Normally, the M.F.A. in Studio Art program requires three years of full-time residency.
+Students are not accepted into the program on a part-time basis.
+The degree is especially suitable for students who plan on pursuing professional work as artists, and may also be the degree of choice for those preparing for careers in art production, art education, art administration, or gallery and museum work.